joseasoler/imogrify/CONTRIBUTING.md

 ## Contributions

 Before submitting a PR for a new feature, create an issue on the [tracker](https://github.com/joseasoler/imogrify/issues) to allow discussing and refining the idea before it is implemented.
 Source code contributions must follow the [style guide](STYLE_GUIDE.md).
-The easiest way to comply with it is to set up [clang-format](https://clang.llvm.org/docs/ClangFormat.html) and [clang-tidy](https://clang.llvm.org/extra/clang-tidy).